nicojs/front-end-frameworks-2018-presentation/slides/10-history/40-angularjs.md

 * Does not scale to enterprise big applications
     * Dramatic performance degradation
     * No lazy loading
-* Mine field of bad practices
+* Minefield of bad practices
 * Does not play nice with other frameworks